arkokoley/gratia_devops_report/report.md

 For Gratia, we use [Rspec](http://rspec.info/) to do Behavioural Testing.
 We wrote a total of 54 test cases covering various behaviours of the different models of Gratia.
 Of these 54, 6 were pending fixes and the other 48 test cases were passed.
+If you are using rails application Rspec is a great tool for you.

-To run the rests, we utilise a seperate docker-compose configuration file (`docker-compose-test.yml`) which contains the right environment configuration for the testing environment.
+To run the rests, we utilise a separate docker-compose configuration file (`docker-compose-test.yml`) which contains the right environment configuration for the testing environment.
+Or you can directly use Rspec command if your application does not depend on various services.
 ![Testing Results](testing.png)

 ## Artifact